Kozea/wdb/README.md

 Usage
 -----

-To try it you can simply run the `run.py` script which is a flask application which will be accessible at <http://localhost:1984/>.
+To try it you can simply run the `run.py` script which is a flask application which will be accessible at <http://localhost:1984/>,  <http://localhost:1984/wtf> for step by step testing.

 To try it on another wsgi application, use the `W` middleware: